wp-plugins/memphis-documents-library/readme.txt

 7. screenshot-7.png

 == Changelog ==
+= 2.6.1 =
+* *Update* - Change the way date modified is handle, was using an array value now using file date modifed attribute.
+* *Update* - Updated localization files.
+* *Bug* - Fixed Chrome bug, where file types that are allowed in WordPress are being blocked by Memphis Documents Library.
 = 2.6 =
 * *New* - The ability to allow/deny user types access to Private Posts.
 * *New* - In the setting menu you can now choose the allowed file types.